Roger Brown (defensive tackle): Honors

 In 1997, Brown was inducted into the Virginia Sports Hall of Fame.
 The Professional Football Researchers Association named Brown to the PRFA Hall of Very Good Class of 2007.
 Brown was inducted into the College Football Hall of Fame in 2009, and into the Black College Football Hall of Fame in 2015.

 On Sunday, October 28, 2018, Brown was inducted into the Pride of the Lions at Ford Field during halftime of the game vs. the Seattle Seahawks.

 In 2019, he was selected at No. 19 on the Detroit Free Press ranking of the Detroit Lions' top 100 all-time players.
 He was chosen for the team's 75th Anniversary Team in 2008.

 Personal life

 After his playing career was over, Brown went into the restaurant business.
 He started a chain of eight restaurants in the Chicago area.
 Later, Brown became a regional personnel manager for McDonald's overseeing a staff of 65 people and operations at 289 franchises in 11 states.
 He also owned McDonald's franchise locations in Virginia.
 He owned Roger Brown's Restaurant and Sports Bar in Portsmouth, Virginia, the MoMac Brewing Company in Portsmouth, and the Cove Taverns in Williamsburg, and Newport News, Virginia.
 He was active in the Hampton Roads community, serving on 14 various local boards and committees.
 He was very involved with Portsmouth's Chamber of Commerce, its Olde Town Merchants Association, and Ronald McDonalds Charities.

 Death

 Brown died on September 17, 2021.
+He was 84 years old.